 Kingson sterling "Addiator" type calculator, "Empire Made" 1950s - 1960s.

 Addmaster sterling "Addiator" type calculator, "Empire Made" 1950s - 1960s.

 65 mm x 126 mm (2.5" x 5").

 Has a flap which flips over to change from addtion mode to subtraction mode.

-There is more information on the Exactus Mini-Add in the British Calculators section of this site.
+There is more information on the Exactus Mini-Add on the associated Vintage British Calculators site.

 © Text & photographs copyright Nigel Tout 2000-2019 except where noted otherwise.